 - 15:30 – 5:40 +1 (8 h 10m)

 I was already impressed at the check in counter when the agent offered to escort me through security as this is not something that I expect from a minor outstation, so you can say that my trip was off to a good start.
 Despite only having one daily departure, LH operates their own lounge in Detroit with a separate section for First Class customers and Senator/HON elite members.
-Although the facility and food inside are nothing special, it’s a major upgrade compared to what United has in the US.
+Although the facility and food inside were nothing special, it’s a major upgrade compared to what United has in the DTW (and many other US airports).

 At the time of boarding. an agent approached me saying that she would escort me to the plane, so who am I to say no?
 She brought me to the front of the line, where the gate agent welcomed me and allowed me to enter the jetbridge without even a glance to my passport or boarding pass.
 So this was my first time being the first passenger onboard, and to my surprise, I was the only passenger in the front cabin that day.